ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

   console.log("My New Salary " + salary);
 })();
 ```
+### Answer

-> The code above will output: `undefined, 5000$`.
-JavaScript has hoisting concept where newbie gets tricked.
-In above code, you might be expecting `salary` to retain it values from outer scope until the point that `salary` was re-declared in the inner scope.
+The code above will output: `undefined, 5000$` because of hoisting.
+In the code presented above, you might be expecting `salary` to retain it values from outer scope until the point that `salary` was re-declared in the inner scope.
 But due to `hoisting` salary value was `undefined` instead.
-To understand it better have a look of the following code, here `salary` variable is hoisted and declared at the top in function scope and while doing console.log it's result `undefined` and after that it's been redeclared and assigned `5000$`.
+To understand it better have a look of the following code, here `salary` variable is hoisted and declared at the top in function scope.
+When we print its value using `console.log` the result is `undefined`.
+Afterwards the variable is redeclared and the new value `"5000$"` is assigned to it.

 ```javascript
 var salary = "1000$";